 Why we are

-Academic Philosophy has a diversity problem.
-More than any other discipline in the humanities, women and minorities are underrepresented at all levels among students and faculty.
-In recent years there has been a lot written about the climate of academic philosophy and how it contributes to this unhappy state of affairs.
-What we know is that climate problems discourage some women and minority students from pursuing philosophy degrees at the undergraduate and graduate level, and from pursuing philosophy as a profession.
-We also know that they can contribute to an unsupportive professional environment for those who remain (for some examples of this see the blog What Is It Like to Be a Woman in Philosophy: https://beingawomaninphilosophy.wordpress.com/).
+Academic philosophy suffers from a lack of both diversity and equity.
+More than any other discipline in the humanities, equity deserving groups — people of colour, disabled people, women, LGBTQ+ people, and (within North America) non-Anglophone philosophers — are underrepresented among students and faculty in philosophy.
+Many continue to face disrespect and discrimination.
+In recent years much has been written about the 'climate' of academic philosophy and how it contributes to this unjust state of affairs.
+We know that climate problems discourage some from pursuing philosophy degrees at the undergraduate and graduate level, and from pursuing philosophy as a profession.
+We also know that climate problems contribute to an unsupportive professional environment for those who remain.

 Why Is The Problem In Philosophy So Bad?